 In the late 1800s, celebrated French author Jules Verne published a pair of sci-fi novels predicting man’s journey to the Moon.
 They depicted a spacecraft being fired from a columbiad (a type of Civil War-era cannon) in Florida to the Moon, and subsequently splashing down in the Pacific Ocean.

 A century later, on the morning of July 16, 1969, Verne’s premonition came true.
 The Apollo 11 spacecraft, whose command module was incidentally named Columbia, launched into orbit from the Kennedy Space Center in Brevard County, Florida.
 Just four days later, on July 20, 1969, it landed on the surface of the Moon.
-Inside, it carried four important crew members: Commander Neil Armstrong, Command Module Pilot Michael Collins, Lunar Module Pilot Buzz Aldrin, and last but not least, the Omega Speedmaster mechanical chronograph.
+Inside, it carried four important crew members: Commander Neil Armstrong, Command Module Pilot Michael Collins, Lunar Module Pilot Buzz Aldrin and, last but not least, the Omega Speedmaster mechanical chronograph.

 The Apollo Program

-Over five decades after the first lunar landing, the Apollo Program continues to be considered one of the greatest technological achievements in history.
+The Apollo Program continues to be considered one of the greatest technological achievements in history.
 Launched in 1963 with the mission to land humans on the Moon and bring them back to Earth safely, the Apollo Program was first conceived under the administration of President Dwight D. Eisenhower as a follow up to Project Mercury, which put the first Americans in space.

 Funding for the program was later secured by President John F. Kennedy, whose campaign promised the U.S. would prevail in the global space race.
 While the first few Apollo missions didn’t achieve the goal of landing on the Moon, they set several major human spaceflight milestones: Apollos 7 and 9 were Earth-orbiting missions meant to test the Command and Lunar Modules, and Apollo 8 was the first crewed spacecraft to orbit a celestial body other than the Earth.